 - Stuffed Mushrooms With Walnuts and Pine Nuts by From My Bowl

-If you're making these for a party or holiday meal and want to save time the day of, you can mix the filling and prep the mushrooms the day before.
-It's best to bake the mushrooms just before serving, though.
+If you're making these for a party or holiday meal and want to do some prep ahead of time, you can mix the filling and prep the mushrooms the day before.
+It's best to bake the mushrooms just before serving.

 Stuffed mushrooms are best served fresh, but if you do have some leftover they'll keep for several days in the refrigerator.
 They reheat well in a microwave or toaster oven.